EwilsonS/Evan_Wilson_JavaS1/README.md

 _Lambdas and Streams_

 _Streams and aggregate ops_
-  - Introduces in Java 8
+  - Introduced in Java 8
   - Two types
     - Intermediate:  accepts a srteam and produces a stream
     - Terminal: produces a non-stream result